robotology/yarp/doc/yarp_logging.md

 will check the value of the condition, and throw a fatal error, if the assertion is not true.

-When the code is compiled in release mode, these assertion will just disappear from the compiled code.
+When the code is compiled in release mode, these assertions will just disappear from the compiled code.